- Guidance to prison officers on offences to be referred to the police

 Section 40CB of the Prison Act 1952 provides the offence of throwing any article or substance into a prison without authorisation.
 The offence does not apply where the article or substance in question is one specified in List A (which covers controlled drugs, explosives, firearms, ammunition or any other offensive weapon), List B (alcohol, mobile phones, cameras and sound recording devices) or List C (tobacco, money, clothing, food, drink, letters, paper, books, tools and information technology equipment) as it is already an offence (pursuant to sections 40A to 40C of the Prison Act 1952) for a person without authorisation to convey List A, B or C articles into a prison (which includes throwing them into prison).

-The maximum penalty on summary conviction of the offence is six months’ imprisonment.
-The maximum penalty on conviction on indictment is two years’ imprisonment.
+This is an either-way offence: the maximum penalty on conviction on indictment is up to two years’ imprisonment.